khoulihan/micropython-tmp102/README.md

 By default, all temperatures are in celsius.
 If another scale/unit is preferred, a convertor can be provided to the constructor.
-Fahrenheit and Kelvin convertor classes are included in this module.
+Fahrenheit and Kelvin convertor classes are included in the *convertors* module.

     sensor = Tmp102(
         bus,